A Generative Model for Texture Synthesis based on Optimal Transport between Feature Distributions: Single Image GOTEX

-We can notice that the proposed method yields results with some verbatim copies.
-This well-known phenomenon actually occurs for other image optimization approaches and can be observed for instance in the experiments of \cite{gatys_texture_2015} and \cite{Kwatra}.
-This is also expected in our case since we only enforce the patch distribution and parts of the original image are local minima for the proposed loss.
-Although these local copies can clearly be observed when we have few samples, they become less obvious when the algorithm has access to more samples.
-To illustrate this point, Figure~\ref{fig:comparison_size} shows synthesis results for the same texture, first from a $128\times 128$ crop of the example texture, then from the full $256 \times 256$ texture.

-\paragraph{Texture inpainting} The framework proposed for texture synthesis can be extended to texture inpainting, by taking the patches outside a masked area as the target ones.
+The framework using the OT-patch loss can be extended to texture inpainting, by taking the patches outside a masked area as the target ones.
 By optimizing only the pixels within the masked area, the very same algorithm yields an efficient texture inpainting method, as illustrated in Figure~\ref{fig:inpainting}.

-\paragraph{Discussion} As previously mentioned, the proposed approach can be seen as a generalization of the iterative texture synthesis method \cite{Kwatra}.
-The visual results are competitive with the state-of-the-art of patch-based synthesis methods.
-The process requires 1 second to run one iteration for a $256 \times 256$ image on a GPU Nvidia K40m, and $150$ iterations are enough to reach a good visual result, as illustrated by convergence plots in Figure \ref{fig:comparison1}.
-However, the whole optimization has to be done each time a new image is synthesized.
-In order to define a versatile algorithm that can generate new samples on the fly, we will now rely on continuous generative models and convolutional neural networks.
+Since the comparison of patch distributions with OT allows to capture highly non-Gaussian behavior, this texture inpainting scheme can treat highly structured textures, as opposed to the Gaussian model of~\cite{galerne2017texture} which can only deal with unstructured textures.
+Besides, the fact that the optimization problem can be naturally restricted to the masked area permits, again, to inherently solve patch aggregation problems.
+In contrast to the algorithm of~\cite{leclaire2021jmiv} based on an ad-hoc aggregation technique at the border of the mask, our inpainting results do not suffer from the same blur artifacts on this region, as can be seen on Fig.~\ref{fig:inpainting}.